 Lost but not least!
 Ray Parker, Jr. & Raydio – Until The Morning Comes (Arista)

 Come on!
 Unless being the victim of a permanent otitis, you can feel from the very first note as to how ‘Until The Morning Comes’ is a one of a kind jam.
 Quite illustrative of that perfectly well balanced sound that would make Raydio‘s one like no other.
 On the heels of cuts such as ‘Rock On’ and ‘Hot Stuff’.
 Not to mention ‘It’s Time To Party Now’.
-And in a vein quite comparable to Sister Sledge‘s ‘Lost In Music’.
+And in a vein quite comparable to Sister Sledge‘s ‘Lost In Music’ as a matter of fact.

 I gotta say here as well how I never understood why Arista passed on givin’ ‘Until The Morning Comes’ a further push.
 Only releasin’ it whenever they did it as the flipside of ‘Can’t Keep From Crying’ Stateside.
 If not of ‘Two Places At The Same Time’ in Britain.